 Since 1994, I have also served as professor for patent law courses at Baylor Law School in Waco, Texas, and now teach in the Entrepreneurship Program of Baylor's Hankamer School of Business.
 Teaching in this ranked-second-in-the-nation Entrepreneurship Program involves, in addition to intellectual property-related classroom instruction at Baylor University's main campus, IP-related instruction and oversight of Baylor undergraduate, business graduate and law students, as well introducing IP principles to company representatives who are engaged in the program's commercialization projects in China.

-In addition, I serve as the Faculty Advisor to several Baylor University student organizations (see, for example, "Delta Delta Delta"), and provide a variety of other services to Baylor and its students as and when I am able.
+In addition, I serve as the Faculty Advisor to several Baylor University student organizations (see, for example, "Delta Delta Delta"and "Alpha Tau Omega"), and provide a variety of other services to Baylor and its students as and when I am able.
 Teaching and mentoring Baylor students is, for me, a "labor of love", and is intended as part of my "give-back" to Baylor - an institution without which I would have nothing of the life that I and my family have today.

 As an avid aviator and aircraft owner, I am able to implement two beneficial polices in my private practice: "I always come to you" and "geography is never an issue."
 As a result, most of my clients have never actually visited any of my offices, and my clients, cases and projects are dispersed throughout North America (and beyond).
 Not having to rely on the airlines and their schedules, I am able to conduct meetings in as many as four different cities in a single day.